Britain's FTSE bounces back after Japan rate move

 It could also prompt the ECB to undertake similar measures in March and reinforce the likelihood that the Bank of England would keep interest rates at a record low.

-The index finished January down 2.5 percent for the month, its biggest monthly fall since September.

-The FTSE is still around 15 percent below a record high of 7,122.74 points reached last April, after concerns about a slowdown in China and weak oil prices hit world markets at the start of the year.
+The FTSE is still down around 4 percent since the start of 2016 and 16 percent below a record high of 7,122.74 points reached last April, after concerns about a slowdown in China - the world’s second biggest economy - hit world markets.

-However, the index closed above the 6,000 level for the first time since Jan.
-6, which some analysts said was a bullish sign.
-Gains were broad-based, with only three stocks in negative territory.

 “This represents the strongest customer growth for the UK in a decade and was driven by a strong performance in broadband...
 The strong broadband number suggests Sky is seeing limited impact from the loss of Champions League to BT,” Polo Tang, head of telecom research at UBS, said in a note.